gongx030/tcm/README.md

 ## 2. Quick Start

-We first load the tcm package:
+We first load the tcm and related packages:
 ```r
 library(tcm)
 library(SummarizedExperiment)